Buying property in Ethiopia?

 Does a property price drop look likely in Ethiopia as of 2026?

-As of early 2026, the likelihood of a broad property price crash in Ethiopia is low, mainly because the country's urban areas are still dealing with a housing shortage rather than an oversupply problem.
+As of early 2026, the likelihood of a broad property price drop across Ethiopia is low, because the market is driven by chronic undersupply rather than overbuilding, and that structural gap doesn't disappear quickly.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Ethiopia.